Dr Foster Intelligence: Criticism of Dr Foster acquisition

 In February 2007, the UK's National Audit Office published a report raising serious concerns about the joint venture.
-The National Audit Office was prompted to investigate by "a letter from an anonymous whistleblower who expressed concern about the legality of the joint venture".
+The National Audit Office was prompted to investigate following concerns raised about the legality of the joint venture, including a letter from an anonymous whistleblower.
 The report concluded that the DoH failed to go through proper procedures and could not show value for money from the acquisition.

 The House of Commons Public Accounts Committee also released a highly critical report on the deal in June 2007.
 The Committee noted concerns that Dr Foster’s operation had been valued at between £10m and £15m, yet the DoH paid £12m for a 50% share of the joint venture company, Dr Foster Intelligence.

-Committee chair Edward Leigh was reported as saying: "By pursuing its back room deal with Dr Foster LLP, the Department of Health failed in its duty to be open to Parliament and the taxpayer."
+Committee chair Edward Leigh criticized the Department of Health for its lack of transparency, stating that by pursuing its deal with Dr Foster LLP, the department failed in its duty to be open to Parliament and the taxpayer.
 He added that Treasury guidance on joint ventures between public and private sectors was ignored – instead the deal was "handed to Dr Foster on a plate".

 Sale to Telstra

 In March 2015, Dr Foster Intelligence was sold to Australian communications company Telstra Corporation for between £10m and £20m.

+In December 2025, Telstra Health UK announced the sale of Dr Foster, its UK-based healthcare analytics and benchmarking business, to Dorson Transform Ltd, led by former UK Health Secretary Stephen Dorrell.
+The transaction was described as creating new opportunities for data-driven improvements in National Health Service (NHS) care and building on Dr Foster’s legacy in mortality surveillance and clinical performance benchmarking.